 The Shangri La is the motel wing of this riverside lean-to.

+Didn't catch her name but she showed me a furnished room.
+Upstairs.
+Introduced me to Morris, but Morris didn't say anything.
 He grins at me when I say hello, sitting in the sun next to the vacant studio suite.
 He'd be my next door neighbor if I moved in there.
 Doubt if he'd make much noise.

 600 a month includes cable, no internet.
 Furnished with a kitchen.